Oral B Logo

 Oral B Emblem

-The brand name has always been associated with the word “Oral B” and its spelling in different styles.
-Its background is a blue horizontal oval.
+The brand name has always been associated with the word “Oral B,” and it is written in various styles.
+A blue horizontal oval serves as its background.

-In the early version of the logo, the inscription was made in handwritten handwriting, from 1965 to 1980 – in a printed typeface, now – in text with a slight slant to the right.
-The central protrusion “B” is elongated and extends beyond the letter.
-The color of the emblem includes a combination of several shades of white and blue.
+In the early version of the logo, the inscription was done in handwriting, from 1965 to 1980 in print font, and now in text with a slight right tilt.
+The central protrusion of the “B” is elongated and extends beyond the letter.
+The emblem’s color includes a combination of several shades of white and blue.

 Oral B Symbol

-The latest changes have not affected the typeface – the brand name is done by Neue Haas Grotesk Black Italic.
-The blue color moved from a light palette to a darker one with a gradient.
+The latest changes did not affect the font – the brand name is done in Neue Haas Grotesk Black Italic font.
+The blue color transitioned from a light palette to a darker one with a gradient.

 Oral B color codes